LeyanTang/ds2006-tang-leyan/07-more-probability/writeup.md

 # Homework 7
 ## Question 1 & 2

-To calculate the total probability of an individual calling soda, I used the rule covered in section 5.6 in the book.
-This method builds upon the principles of conditional probability, which in turn are based on the fundamental rules of addition and multiplication
+To calculate the total probability of an individual calling soda, I used the rule of the **extension of the conversation** covered in section 5.6 in the book.
+This method builds upon the principles of conditional probability, which in turn are based on the fundamental rules of addition and multiplication.

 To account for regional variation, I break down the calculation into four cases: Northeast, Midwest, West, and South, and then apply the basic rule of addition, which allows us to combine the probabilities from these four cases to get the overall probability.